JagandeepBrar/lunasea/README.md

 ## Releases

-All releases for every build channel can be downloaded from the [build bucket](https://builds.lunasea.app), and all production releases for all platforms are also available on [GitHub](https://github.com/JagandeepBrar/LunaSea/releases).
+All releases for every build channel can be downloaded from the [build bucket](https://builds.lunasea.app), and all stable releases for all platforms are also available on [GitHub](https://github.com/JagandeepBrar/LunaSea/releases).

 - [Android](https://www.lunasea.app/playstore)
 - [iOS](https://www.lunasea.app/appstore)